-- Maintain Focus on Technology Leadership.
-We continue to focus on R&D to bring high-capacity, high-speed broadband communications to the global market.
+- Maintain Focus on Technology Leadership: We continue to focus on R&D to bring high-capacity, high-speed broadband communications to the global market.
 Our continued innovation in satellite system product development has been one of our hallmarks.
 We intend to maintain our leadership position in satellite systems, technologies and services, while continuing to expand our efforts in wireless communications, cloud networking and security.
-Our R&D efforts are supported by a global employee base that includes approximately 3,000 engineers and a culture that deeply values and supports innovation. - O Follow Our Path of Proven Performance: We have an enviable track record for identifying and bringing to market impactful communications technologies in space systems.
-ViaSat-1 was the highest capacity communications satellite at the time of its launch; ViaSat-2 almost doubled the capacity of ViaSat-1; and the ViaSat-3 constellation is anticipated to have roughly eight times more capacity than Viasat's existing satellite fleet combined.
+Our R&D efforts are supported by a global employee base that includes approximately 3,000 engineers and a culture that deeply values and supports innovation. - o Follow Our Path of Proven Performance: We have an enviable track record for identifying and bringing to market impactful communications technologies in space systems.
+ViaSat-1 was the highest capacity communications satellite at the time of its launch; ViaSat-2 almost doubled the capacity of ViaSat-1; and the ViaSat-3 constellation is anticipated to have roughly eight times more capacity than Viasat's existing satellite fleet combined. - Customer-Centricity Evolution: We are hyper-focused on increasing our customer interactions and have incorporated new technologies, tools and learnings from artificial intelligence and machine learning to enhanced customer intimacy techniques and customer advisory counsels.
+We strive to continue to improve our ongoing customer engagements through proactive response, deeper customer insights and enhanced customer exchanges.
+This is an ongoing effort that will continue to be an investment and nurture opportunity for us.